-12 Truth and Justice Commission [Comisión de Verdad y Justicia], Final Report [Informe Final/Anive haguã oiko], Conclusions, August 2008.
+Truth and Justice Commission [Comisión de Verdad y Justicia], Final Report [Informe Final/Anive haguã oiko], Conclusions, August 2008.

-VIOLATION OF THE RIGHT TO CULTURE AND ENJOYMENT OF LAND AND RESOURCES
+VIOLATION OF THE RIGHT TO CULTURE AND ENJOYMENT OF LAND AND RESOURCES (QUESTION 4 IN THE LIST OF ISSUES)

-The right to traditional lands is crucial to Indigenous Peoples in Paraguay, as elsewhere.
+The right to traditional lands is crucial to Indigenous peoples in Paraguay, as elsewhere.
 It is a vital element of their sense of identity, livelihood and way of life.
-The Committee has stated that the communal dimension of Indigenous Peoples' cultural life is indispensable to their existence and that it includes the right to the lands, territories and resources, which they have traditionally owned, occupied or otherwise used or acquired.
-Similarly, in its General Comment on Article 27 of the International Covenant on Civil and Political Rights the UN Human Rights Committee (HRC) recognized that the right of members of Indigenous Peoples to the enjoyment of their culture is often closely associated with the use of land and its resources.
+The Committee has stated that the communal dimension of Indigenous peoples' cultural life is indispensable to their existence and that it includes the right to the lands, territories and resources, which they have traditionally owned, occupied or otherwise used or acquired.
+Similarly, in its General Comment on Article 27 of the International Covenant on Civil and Political Rights the UN Human Rights Committee (HRC) recognized that the right of members of Indigenous peoples to the enjoyment of their culture is often closely associated with the use of land and its resources.
 15

-Paraguay has ratified ILO Convention 169 on Indigenous and Tribal Peoples and endorsed the UN Declaration on the Rights of Indigenous Peoples, which require recognition of Indigenous Peoples' rights to ancestral lands.
-In addition, the 1992 Constitution establishes Indigenous Peoples' right to hold communal property, and the state's responsibility to provide such lands free of charge.
-16
+Paraguay has ratified ILO Convention 169 on Indigenous and Tribal Peoples and endorsed the UN Declaration on the Rights of Indigenous peoples, which require recognition of Indigenous peoples' rights to ancestral lands.
+In addition, the 1992 Constitution establishes Indigenous peoples' right to hold communal property, and the state's responsibility to provide such lands free of charge.

 However, statistics regarding land titling and individual cases demonstrate that these rights have not yet been fulfilled.
-The 2002 Census of Indigenous Peoples calculated that 45 per cent of Paraguay's Indigenous Peoples did not enjoy definitive legal ownership of their land.
-Moreover, the ILO Committee of Experts noted that "in the region of Chaco where the Indigenous population represented 60 per cent of the population, land that officially belonged to the Indigenous Peoples constituted 1.8 per cent."
-18
+The 2002 Census of Indigenous peoples calculated that 45 per cent of Paraguay's Indigenous peoples did not enjoy definitive legal ownership of their land.
+Moreover, the ILO Committee of Experts noted that "in the region of Chaco where the Indigenous population represented 60 per cent of the population, land that officially belonged to the Indigenous peoples constituted 1.8 per cent."

-$^{^{\}rm 13}$ CERD/C/PRY/CO/1-3, para.
+&lt;sup>13 CERD/C/PRY/CO/1-3, para.
 12.

-14 CESCR, General Comment No. 21, Right of everyone to take part in cultural life (art.
+$^{14}$ CESCR, General Comment No. 21, Right of everyone to take part in cultural life (art.
 15, para.
 1 (a)), E/C.12/GC/21, 21 December 2009, para.
 36.

-$^{^{15}}$ HRC, General Comment No. 23(50), The rights of minorities, Article 27, CCPR/C/21/Rev.1/Add.5, 26 April 1994, para.
+$^{15}$ HRC, General Comment No. 23(50), The rights of minorities, Article 27, CCPR/C/21/Rev.1/Add.5, 26 April 1994, para.
 3.2 and 7.

-16 Constitution, Art.64.
+&lt;sup>16 Constitution, Art.64.

-17 DGEEC, II National Indigenous Census of Population and Housing, 2002, (II Censo Nacional Indígena de Población y Vivienda, 2002), p.19.
+&lt;sup>17 DGEEC, II National Indigenous Census of Population and Housing, 2002, (II Censo Nacional Indigena de Población y Vivienda, 2002), p.19.

-18 See, International Labour Conference: Observations and information concerning particular countries, 91st session, 2003, provisional record.
-Amnesty International is not aware of further detailed updated
+&lt;sup>18 See, International Labour Conference: Observations and information concerning particular countries, 91st session, 2003, provisional record.
+Amnesty International is not aware of further detailed updated figures for the Chaco region.
+However, since that time, there have been no appropriate measures and plans to effectively deal with Indigenous' land titling.